Deveryware/ansible-role-wekan/README.md

 ## Dependencies

-An ansible role dedicated to the installation of the JavaScript framework [Meteor](https://www.meteor.com).
+An ansible role dedicated to the installation of the JavaScript framework [Meteor](https://www.meteor.com) such as [Deveryware/ansible-role-meteor](https://github.com/Deveryware/ansible-role-meteor).

 An ansible role dedicated to the configuration of MongoDB such as [UnderGreen/ ansible-role-mongodb](https://github.com/UnderGreen/ansible-role-mongodb)